aimms/how-to/Articles/526/526-reporting-data-over-composite-objects.rst

 .. image:: images/component-tabular.png
     :align: center

-The following is a display of all data defined over all arcs
+The following is a display of all data defined over arcs

 .. image:: images/component-list.png
     :align: center

-To get the data for all arcs including zeros, the display domain needs specification as follows:
+To get the data for all arcs including zeros, the display domain needs specifications as follows:

 .. image:: images/component-list-option-setting.png
     :align: center